The importance of data backup is one of those things that we all agree with, but don’t always act on.

 A Late Night Phone Call

-Hardware-R-Us used their dedicated server to run their entire website and store quite a bit of their business information – all of which amounted to about 200 GB of data.
+Hardware-R-Us used their managed dedicated server hosting to run their entire website and store quite a bit of their business information - all of which amounted to about 200 GB of data.

 Their server was core managed, which is our level of support for customers who want us to manage their infrastructure and hardware, but don’t need us to provide a cPanel or software support.
 Because their server was core managed, much of the setup was custom and differed from how we as a company normally build servers.